Star Trek: 25th Anniversary (computer game): Reception

 Charles Ardai of Computer Gaming World said in May 1994 that the television cast's voices on the CD version was "a little like getting a phone call from an old friend ... the original, as good as it was, can't hold a candle to the new version".
 He stated that the episodes' "feel is Star Trek through and through", mostly because of the added music and "layer upon layer of digitized bloops, whirrs, hisses, and clicks taken straight off the TV.
 Phaser fire sounds like phaser fire.
 Communicators trill the way communicators ought to".
 Ardai wished that Shatner, Nimoy, and Kelley did not sound so "oddly sedate" but believed that "Trekkers ... will be rapturously grateful to have them at all", and concluded "I can't imagine the Star Trek fan who will want to miss the CD version ... it may be one of the last chances we'll have to see the old crew work together again".

 Next Generation reviewed the Macintosh version of the game, rating it four stars out of five, and stated that "If you like Star Trek, you've just gotta have this game."

 Stew Shearer reviewed the game after its release on GOG.com in 2015, saying that the plots were "predictable, but a lot of fun" and praised the voice work conducted by the original actors.
 He said that to his surprise, the game was still "rather enjoyable".

 25th Anniversary was nominated for Best Fantasy Roleplaying/Adventure Game at the Compute!
 Choice Awards in 1993, but lost out to Dune.
 It has been listed as one of the best video games of the franchise.
 Mike Fahey, while writing for Kotaku in 2009, listed the game as one of the three best alongside Star Trek: Voyager – Elite Force and Star Trek: Bridge Commander, saying that Star Trek games until the release of 25th Anniversary were "generally ho-hum affairs".

 In 2016, Tom's Guide ranked Star Trek: 25th Anniversary (PC and Mac version for 1992) as one of the top ten Star Trek games.

-Sequel
+Sequels

 Following the success of 25th Anniversary, Interplay developed a sequel entitled Star Trek: Judgment Rites.
 This was set up in the same manner as the original game, with it broken into a series of episodes and the split between the adventure game away team mode and the space combat/flight simulator mode using the same interface.

+A fan game based on 25th Anniversary, titled Star Trek Fyne, was released for Windows by JH-Games.
+The first episode was released on December 27, 2010.
+A demo version of episode 2 has been released and episode 3 is also planned to be released.
+The plot of the first episode tasks the Enterprise to search for missing Andorian technicians.
+Chip magazine described it as a successful adventure game with exciting story and great attention to detail.